Selling to a principal and a budget-constrained agent

 \section{The model}

 We now formally introduce our model.
 There is a single object which is sold by a seller to a firm.
-An agent and her principal are the decision-makers for the firm.
-We describe the preferences of the agent and the principal and the sequence of decison-making in our model.
-We index the agent by $1$ and the principal by $2$ in the paper.
+An agent and her manager are the decision-makers for the firm.
+We describe the preferences of the agent and the manager and the sequence of decison-making in our model.
+We index the agent by $1$ and the manager by $2$ in the paper.

 {\bf Preferences.} Let $Z$ be the set of all outcomes, i.e., $Z:=\{(a,t): a \in [0,1], t \in \mathbb{R}\}$, where $a$ is allocation probability and $t$ is the payment made to the seller.
 Let $b$ be the budget of the agent.
 That is, the agent cannot pay more than $b$.
-Throughout the paper, we will assume that $b$ is common knowledge among the agent, the principal and the seller.
+Throughout the paper, we will assume that $b$ is common knowledge among the agent, the manager and the seller.
 For every $X \subseteq Z$, define $X_b:=\{(a,t) \in X: t \le b\}$ to be the {\sl budget set} of the agent.